MymeType/sysvlfs/README.md

 This repository aims to be a soft-fork of the book, pulling in changes from upstream and adapting any needed instructions to work with SysVinit.

+## Age verification

+SYSVLFS will **NEVER** require you to verify your age to access any functionality on the operating system. **ANY CHANGES FROM UPSTREAM THAT WILL IMPLEMENT ANY SORT OF AGE VERIFICATION SYSTEM WILL BE REMOVED FROM THE RENDERED VERSIONS OF THE BOOK AS SOON AS POSSIBLE.**

+Because of this, residents of any countries, states or territories that require age verification for operating systems, are not authorized to use this distro.
+This list currently includes Brazil, effective March 17, 2026, California, effective January 1, 2027, and will include Colorado, Illinois and New York provided they pass their currently proposed legislation.
+I urge users to write their representatives to get these laws repealed or replaced and for developers to refuse implementing any sort of system to comply with said rules in their software. *Compliance is acceptance.*

 ## Building

 Install the needed packages as detailed in [INSTALL.md](INSTALL.md), then run the following commands: